awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-prerequisites.md

 1. If you haven't already, enable IAM roles for service accounts on your cluster\.
 For more information, see [Enabling IAM roles for service accounts on your cluster ](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html)\.

-1. If you haven't already, create the IAM role for your service account\.
-For more information, see [Creating an IAM role and policy for your service account](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html)\.
+1. If you haven't already, configure the service account to use an IAM role\.
+For more information, see [Configuring a Kubernetes service account to assume an IAM role](https://docs.aws.amazon.com/eks/latest/userguide/associate-service-account-role.html)\.

    When you create the role, attach the **CloudWatchAgentServerPolicy** IAM policy to the role in addition to the policy that you create for the role\.
-Also, the associated Kubernetes ServiceAccount linked with this role should be created in `amazon-cloudwatch` namespace, where the CloudWatch and Fluent Bit daemonsets will be deployed in the upcoming steps.
+Also, the associated Kubernetes Service Account that is linked to this role should be created in the `amazon-cloudwatch` namespace, where the CloudWatch and Fluent it daemonsets will be deployed in the upcoming steps

 1. If you haven't already, associate the IAM role with a service account in your cluster\.
-For more information, see [Specifying an IAM role for your service account ](https://docs.aws.amazon.com/eks/latest/userguide/specify-service-account-role.html)
+For more information, see [Configuring a Kubernetes service account to assume an IAM role](https://docs.aws.amazon.com/eks/latest/userguide/associate-service-account-role.html)\.